Shivani-Mishra16/Pizza-Sales-Analysis-SQL-Project-/README.md

 **CONCLUSION**

 This project highlights how SQL can be effectively used to analyze sales data and extract actionable insights.
-It provides a strong foundation for data analytics, business intelligence, and decision-making iin real-world scenarios.
+It provides a strong foundation for data analytics, business intelligence, and decision-making in real-world scenarios.